 Fellows complete their inpatient rotation at the Yale New Haven Hospital (YNHH).

 Yale-New Haven Hospital (YNHH) is a 700-adult bed tertiary care hospital.
 It is the primary teaching hospital for Yale University School of Medicine, with a full range of advanced specialized units.
 Recent research on our service has indicated that increased, proactive psychiatric consultation can improve care, decrease length of stay and reduce expenses (PubMed link).
 In consequence, the hospital has provided funding for a proactive, multidisciplinary team including psychiatrists, advanced practice nurses and social workers on certain units.
 Fellows will therefore have the opportunity to learn both the traditional consultation model and a newer more integrated model of consult service delivery.
 Click here for a complete description of our Behavioral Intervention Team.

-At both facilities, fellows work as part of a close-knit team.
-Fellows receive instruction in CL psychiatry at the bedside, and also assist in the education of residents in psychiatry, medical students, and other trainees.
+Fellows work as part of a close-knit team and receive instruction in CL psychiatry at the bedside, and also assist in the education of residents in psychiatry, medical students, and other trainees.